mmsaki/portfolio-website/posts/aave-flashloans.md

 ## Rush Finance Forex Tool

-Rush makes it easy for defi users to use flashloans on Aave's lending pool and remain with `0` debt.
+I made this forex tool so I can onboard many defi users to use flashloans on lending protocols i.e. Aave and remain with `0` debt.

 ## Summary